ophelialabs/ophelialabs.github.io/pages/learn/pipeline/servicenow.md

 # Ensure this process is documented and sanctioned by your IT or Security leadership.
 - **Seriously!**

-- What I could probably do is Login, change my late times **cough cough** (PLEASE NOTE, I am only joking), approve or deny business processes (such as an employees request to end employment) and also note, after parsing this walk-through, you should note that upon completion, if an employee requests to end their employment, multiple **users** should have to approve.
+- What I could probably do is Login, change my late times **cough cough** (PLEASE NOTE, I am only joking), approve or deny business processes (such as an employees request to end employment) and also note, after parsing this walk-through, you should note that upon completion, if an employee requests to end their employment, multiple **users** will have to approve.
 ---
 To request access to Confluence or Jira through ServiceNow, you typically use your organization's internal ServiceNow Service Catalog.
 While specific forms vary by company, the general process involves these steps:
 For Standard Users (Requesting Individual Access)